“The moment we consider our dishonesty from the perspective of those we lie to, we recognize that we would feel betrayed if the roles were reversed.”

 We go around telling these lies and patting ourselves in the back for being good citizens.

 In his book, titled Lying, neuroscientist Sam Harris argues that lies, even white lies, are bad.
-I disagree with Harris’s stance on some subjects, particularly his less-than-informed statements about Islam.
-But I was convinced by the argument he makes in this short, powerful book.
+I was convinced by the argument he makes in this short, powerful book.

 Brutal honesty is a rare quality.
 Because we’ve grown accustomed to sugar-coating uncomfortable truths, it’s become harder to distinguish between truth and illusion.
 In response to praise, I instinctively ponder, “Does this person really like my article or are they just saying that?”